One Mission, Many Stories: Planning Your Trinity College Academic Program

 SECOND, you will be provided with broad exposure to aspects of the 21st century world that you are likely to encounter.
 With the help of engaged and experienced mentors, you will choose the general education courses that are best suited to providing the knowledge you need to reflect the image of God and live well.

 THIRD, you will be guided through a distinct area of study in order to refine your skills, increase your confidence, and pursue excellence.
 You will engage in personalized learning aimed at refining your understanding of your chosen field of study and preparing for your future employment.
-To promote such employment, every major at Trinity provides students with hands-on experiential learning, such as internships.
+To promote such employment, every major at Trinity provides students with the opportunity for hands-on experiential learning, such as internships.
+Each major includes an integrative thought capstone that culminates key concepts from the major and also connects the general education learning goals with the student's major and the Christian faith.

 FOURTH, you will be engaged in active learning in areas you choose to explore.
 You will select a portion of your classes completely at your discretion and in the context of your own journey.
 These elective courses allow you to experiment with a variety of topics and develop the mindset of a lifelong learner.